Profile

 Tela de Araña is my independent studio for semantic and epistemic architecture, where I conduct my professional consulting and design work.
 It supports institutions, organizations, and collectives whose knowledge systems face complexity — whether through growth, dispersion of materials, evolving workflows, or the accumulation of legacy structures.
 The studio integrates diagnosis, structural design, semantic modeling, and editorial implementation to build durable, coherent, and adaptable ecosystems of knowledge and memory.

-Wayrachaki Editora and El Zorro de Abajo Editora are self-managed publishing imprints that house work generally excluded from commercial and academic circuits.
+Wayrachaki Editora and El Zorro de Abajo Editora are self-managed, rebel publishing imprints that house work generally excluded from commercial and academic circuits.
 Wayrachaki Editora focuses on critical librarianship, rebellious archives, decolonial critique, and classification as resistance.
 El Zorro de Abajo Editora works with traditional music, instrument-making, sonic experimentation, and oral memory.
 Both produce digital, open-access publications as acts of archiving, persistance, and survival.

 Marginalia is an experimental digital journal dedicated to libraries, archives, museums, and the politics of memory.
 It centers non-hegemonic perspectives, silenced narratives, and decolonial approaches.
 Built on a low-tech, high-clarity philosophy, it offers layered essays, visual and sonic pieces, hybrid formats, and annotations, supported by a dialogic editorial model that rejects hierarchical peer review.